 Virtues and DeVices: The 7 Deadly Digital Sins

-Life in the twenty-first century certainly comes with a host of unique challenges, and perhaps none more pervasive and perplexing than the role that mobile web technology now plays.
+Life in the twenty-first century certainly comes with many unique challenges, and perhaps none more pervasive and perplexing than the role that mobile web technology now plays.

 With the advent of smart devices like phones and tablets, life has changed considerably.

-I remember when my daughter was about 5 years old, I heard her having a heated argument with someone in the TV room next door.
-The problem was that the rest of the family was in the living room, so I thought to myself, “Who on earth is she talking to?”
+When my daughter was about five years old, I heard her arguing with someone in the TV room next door.
+The problem was that the rest of the family was in the living room, so I thought, “Who on earth is she talking to?”
 As it turns out, she was on my wife’s iPad and had accidentally activated Siri.
-She didn’t realise it was an AI voice she was engaging with, so she was repeatedly yelling at Siri to “shut up” while Siri attempted to work out exactly what my daughter was trying to get from her.
-It was a funny moment but a profound reminder of how just how much our world has changed.
+She didn’t realise it was an AI voice she was engaging with, so she repeatedly yelled at Siri to “shut up” while Siri attempted to work out exactly what my daughter was trying to get from her.
+It was a funny moment but a profound reminder of how much our world has changed.

 Over 5 Billion people own mobile devices (65% of the world’s population).
 In fact, more people have access to a mobile phone than people with access to a toilet or clean drinking water.